 Security and Other Interests.
-As of December 31, 2023, neither the Independent Trustees nor members of their immediate family, owned securities beneficially or of record in the Advisor, the Sub-Advisor, the Distributor (as defined below), or an affiliate of the Advisor, the Sub-Advisor, or Distributor.
-Accordingly, neither the Independent Trustees nor members of their immediate family, have direct or indirect interest, the value of which exceeds \$120,000, in the Advisor, the Sub-Advisor, the Distributor or any of their affiliates.
-In addition, during the two most recently completed calendar years, neither the Independent Trustees nor members of their immediate families had a direct or indirect interest, the value of which exceeds \$120,000 in (i) the Advisor, the Sub-Advisor, the Distributor or any of their affiliates; (ii) any transaction or relationship in which such entity, the Fund, the Trust, any officer of the Trust, the Advisor, the Sub-Advisor, the Distributor, or any of their affiliates was a party; or (iii) any other relationship related to payments for property or services to the Fund, the Trust, any officer of the Trust, the Advisor, the Sub-Advisor, or any of their affiliates.
+As of December 31, 2024, no Trustees of the Trust beneficially owned shares of the Fund.
+As of December 31, 2024, neither the Independent Trustees nor members of their immediate families, owned securities beneficially or of record in the Advisor, the Sub-Advisor, the Distributor (as defined below), or an affiliate of the Advisor, the Sub-Advisor, the Sub-Advisor, the Sub-Advisor, the Sub-Advisor, the Sub-Advisor, the Distributor or any of their affiliates.
+In addition, during the two most recently completed calendar years, neither the Independent Trustees nor members of their affiliates of which exceeds \$120,000 in (i) the Advisor, the Sub-Advisor, the Distributor or any of their affiliates.
+In addition, during the two most recently completed calendar years, neither the Independent Trustees nor members of their immediate families had a direct or indirect interest, the value of which exceeds \$120,000 in (i) the Advisor, the Sub-Advisor, the Distributor or any of their affiliates and their immediate families had a direct or indirect interest, the value of which exceeds \$120,000 in (i) the Advisor, the Sub-Advisor, the Distributor or any of their affiliates was a party; or (iii) any officer of the Trust, the Advisor, the Sub-Advisor, the Distributor, or any of their affiliates was a party; or (iii) any other relationship related to payments for property or services to the Fund, the Trust, any officer of the Trust, the Advisor, the Distributor, or any of their affiliates.